Pathways to Literacy Leadership

 Pathways to Literacy Leadership is an online professional development experience for district leaders and administrators seeking to create an organizational vision for effective literacy instruction.
 The course prepares participants to lead change, implementing systems-based approaches to support teachers as they put evidence-based practices to work in their classrooms.

 Arcadia University offers three graduate credits with an additional cost for successful completion of the Pathways to Literacy Leadership Course and community of practice sessions on the AIM Pathways platform.

-- On the Catalog page, click on the Price/Shopping Cart button for your course to add the course to your cart.
+- On the Catalog page, click on the Price/Shopping Cart button for your course to add it to your cart.

-- View your shopping cart to Proceed to Checkout where you will be prompted to create an account and complete your purchase.
+- If you are registering yourself, View your shopping cart to Proceed to Checkout where you will be prompted to create an account and complete your purchase.

 - For questions please reach out to Client Support.